 The Old Tyleryans Tennis Team.

-In April 1920 the Old Tyleryans Association Society had a team playing in the tennis league which was active from the May through to the begining of August.
+In April 1920 the Old Tyleryan’s Association Society had a team playing in the tennis league which was active from the May through to the beginning of August.
 Other teams involved in the league were as follows – Blaina, Brynmawr, Risca, Tredegar, Abergavenny and Abertillery.
-The Secretary was Mr Worthy Preece, Hillsborough, Pantypwdyn Road, Abertillery.
+The secretary was Mr Worthy Preece, Hillsborough, Pantypwdyn Road, Abertillery.

 The Intermediate School War Memorial.